tylerearl09/AlgoGauge/README.md

 The user is then redirected to a results page the contains the information passed from the two tests as well as a winner based on the Wall Time.

-There is also a history page
+There is also a history page that shows all the tests that have been run with the ability to click on any given test and see a results page with that specific test.

+## What It does not do

+There are many features that still need to be added to the program, including:

+* A queueing system that shows the user where they are at in a queue, for now we j